 Owl Rock Capital Advisors LLC (the "Adviser") serves as the Company's investment adviser.
+The Adviser is an indirect subsidiary of Owl Rock Capital Partners LP ("Owl Rock Capital Partners").
 The Adviser is registered with the Securities and Exchange Commission ("SEC") as an investment adviser under the 1940 Act.
 Subject to the overall supervision of the Company's board of directors (the "Board"), the Adviser manages the day-to-day operations of, and provides investment advisory and management services to, the Company.

-The Company conducts private offerings (each, a "Private Offering") of its common shares to accredited investors in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act").
-At the closing of each Private Offering, each investor makes a capital commitment (a "Capital Commitment") to purchase shares of the Company's common stock pursuant to a subscription agreement entered into with the Company.
-Investors are required to fund drawdowns to purchase shares of the Company's common stock up to the amount of their respective Capital Commitment on an as-needed basis each time the Company delivers a drawdown notice to its investors.
-The initial closing of the Private Offering occurred on March 3, 2016 (the "Initial Closing").
-If the Company has not consummated a listing of its common shares on a national securities exchange (an "Exchange Listing") by the five-year anniversary of the Initial Closing, subject to extension for two additional one-year periods, in the sole discretion of the Board, the Board (subject to any necessary shareholder approvals and applicable requirements of the 1940 Act) will use its commercially reasonable efforts to wind down and/or liquidate and dissolve the Company in an orderly manner.
+From March 3, 2016 (the "Initial Closing") through March 2, 2018, the Company conducted private offerings (each, a "Private Offering") of common stock to accredited investors in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act").
+At the closing of each Private Offering, each investor made a capital commitment (a "Capital Commitment") to purchase shares of the Company's common stock pursuant to a subscription agreement entered into with the Company.
+Investors are required to fund drawdowns to purchase shares of the Company is common stock up to the amount of their respective Capital Commitment on an as-needed basis each time the Company delivers a drawdown notice to its investors.
+If the Company has not consummated a listing of its common shares on a national securities exchange (an "Exchange Listing") by March 3, 2021, the five-year anniversary of the Initial Closing, subject to extension for two additional one-year periods, at the sole discretion of the Board, the Board (subject to any necessary shareholder approvals and applicable requirements of the 1940 Act) will use its commercially reasonable efforts to wind down and/or liquidate and dissolve the Company in an orderly manner.